Every other week I’ll be sharing the latest and greatest new stories in hybrid work news. Here’s the first edition of the Flex is next series.

 With the number of vaccinated people continuing to rise every day, the Return-to-office (RTO) discussion has gotten serious.
 Every company is now thinking about how to develop a hybrid workplace and unified work culture that maintains a high level of productivity and accountability while ensuring fairness and equity for all employees, no matter where they work.

 I am a big fan of yoga, but you don’t need to practice it to know that flexibility matters a great deal for hybrid work.
 As the VP of Marketing here at Robin, I read a lot about the hybrid workplace, and every two weeks I’d like to share my favorite articles with you.
-Feel free to let me know what YOU think.

 Okay, let’s get the conversation started.